 The concept of Android emulators is not new, considering they’ve been around for a while now.
-Despite smartphones getting cheaper, people still do prefer to be able to run Android apps on their desktop devices.
+Despite smartphones getting cheaper, people still prefer to be able to run Android apps on their desktop devices.
 In this aspect, one name that has been prominent ever since the concept of Android emulation came into play is Bluestacks.
-Bluestacks Player was the first and one of the best Android emulators made available for Windows and macOS.
+Bluestacks Player was the first and one of the best Android emulators.
 However, Bluestacks has now become a memory hogger, is no longer stable, and offers bare minimum features.
-Games run sluggishly on the software, and there are no developer-oriented features in the software.
-If you’re someone who shares the same emotion towards Bluestacks and is looking for a replacement, read on, as we bring to you our list of 7 best Bluestacks alternatives that you can try in 2020.
+If you’re someone who is looking for a replacement of Bluestacks, read on, as we bring to you our list of 7 best Bluestacks alternatives that you can try in 2021.

 1. Nox Player